 Since then, we have been using the flash cards and he is having fun learning with them.

 In the previous post, I mentioned that the numbers flash cards are helping Azy to learn the lower-case letters, because the spelling of the number was written in lower case letters.

-We use the numbers flash cards and the magnetic numbers together.
+Numbers flash cards and magnetic numbers are used together.
 One side of the card has the number and the spelling of the number, while the other side has the number of items that is equal to the number.

-We would start off by asking Azy to count the number of items on the card, then turn it over to identify the number.
+Azy is asked to count the number of items on the card, then turn it over to identify the number.

 In the video below, you will see Azy doing an activity with the numbers flash cards, magnetic numbers and the Mickey Mouse ABC.
 123 nesting & stacking blocks.

 Usually, we put the magnetic numbers on the Double-Sided Learning Board or a tray, and after Azy have identified the number on the card, we would ask him to choose the magnetic number that matches that number and put it on the card.

 The Touch and Learn Activity Desk Is Back In The Game